digitalTraceData/digitalTraceData.github.io/manual.md

 ### Who to ask what
-* General questions about the course: Email course coordinator (Javier)
+* General questions about the course: Email course coordinator (Javier (before October 1st) or Laura (after October 1st))
 * Questions about the lectures: Email lecturer (Laura or Javier)
 * Questions about the practicals or group project (including grading): Email Thijs